rsksmart/devportal/docs/04-resources/guides/two-way-peg-app/pegin/trezor.md

 sidebar_label:  Peg-in using Trezor Hardware Wallet
 title: "Performing a peg-in in using Trezor Hardware Wallet"
 description: "Here, we will learn how to perform a peg-in transaction using the Trezor Hardware Wallet."
-tags: [2 way peg, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
+tags: [2 way peg, powpeg, peg-in, peg-out, 2way-peg, bridge, rbtc, btc, testnet, mainnet, trezor, liquality, leger, guide, setup, integrate, use]
 ---

 In this guide, we will be using performing a peg in transaction using the [2 way peg app](https://app.2wp.rootstock.io/) application.